 Identify potential disruption of native or traditional lifestyles or communities.
 There are no native, unique or traditional lifestyles or communities in the vicinity that would be impacted by the proposal.
 23. CULTURAL UNIQUENESS AND DIVERSITY:

 How would the action affect any unique quality of the area?
 The State Trust lands in this proposal are currently managed for grazing.
 The State lands are generally indistinguishable from the adjacent private lands, with no unique quality.
 The potential sale of the state land would not directly or cumulatively impact cultural uniqueness or diversity.
 It is unknown what management activities would take place on the land if ownership was transferred.
-The tracts were nominated by the lessee with the intent of purchasing and continuing use as grazing land.

-24. OTHER APPROPRIATE SOCIAL AND ECONOMIC CIRCUMSTANCES:

-Estimate the return to the trust.
+The tract was nominated by the lessee with the intent of purchasing and continuing use as grazing land.
+24. OTHER APPROPRIATE SOCIAL AND ECONOMIC CIRCUMSTANCES: Estimate the return to the trust.
 Include appropriate economic analysis.
 Identify potential future uses for the analysis area other than existing management.
-Identify cumulative economic and social effects likely to occur as a result of the proposed action.

-legal acres 2007 Lease Income Income per acre

-Sec 7 317.81 \$686.98 \$2.16

-Sec 36 640 \$764.09 \$1.19

-\$1.51 on average

-The statewide stocking rate for grazing land on 4.3 million acres averages .26 AUMs per acre or a total of 1.11 million AUMs (2006 DNRC Annual Report).
-2006 statewide grazing land gross revenue was \$6.98 million (\$6.99 per AUM) on 4.3 grazing acres for an average income of \$1.62 per acre (2006 DNRC annual Report).
-On average, these tracts nominated for sale are below the average statewide stocking rate (.216 AUMs / ac) and income for grazing land (\$1.51 / acre).
-In addition, these tracts are essential for the DAM Inc ranching business
+Identify cumulative economic and social effects likely to occur as a result of the proposed action. legal acres 2007 Lease Income Income per acre Sec 8 (grazing) 240 \$553.79 \$2.30 Sacrifice area 80 \$800.00 \$10.00 The statewide stocking rate for grazing land on 4.3 million acres averages .26 AUMs per acre or a total of 1.11 million AUMs (2006 DNRC Annual Report).
+2006 statewide grazing land gross revenue was \$6.98 million (\$6.99 per AUM) on 4.3 million grazing acres for an average income of \$1.62 per acre (2006 DNRC annual Report).
+On average, this tract nominated for sale is above the average statewide stocking rate (.33 AUMs / ac) and income for grazing land (\$2.30 / acre).
+Sacrifice areas produce favorable income to the trust, but reduces the long term productivity of the land.
+This area is intensively used by livestock and is in a degraded ecological condition, which may be future liability to the State.
+This tract is critical for Denzer's ranching business because it serves as their primary calving and winter feeding area.
 An appraisal of the property value has not been completed to date.
 Under DNRC rules, an appraisal would be conducted if preliminary approval to proceed is granted by the Board of Land Commissioners.
-The Department is conducting more detailed evaluations at this time in order to make a determination on whether to offer the tracts for sale.
+The Department is conducting more detailed evaluations at this time in order to make a determination on whether to offer the tract for sale.
 The revenue generated from the sale of these parcels would be combined with other revenue in the Land Banking Account to purchase replacement property for the benefit of the Trust.
 It is anticipated the replacement property would have legal access and be adjacent to other Trust lands which would provide greater management opportunities and income.
 If replacement property was not purchased prior to the expiration of the statute, the revenue would be deposited into the permanent trust for investment.

-EA Checklist Prepared By:Name:ERIK ENEBOEDate:January 15, 2008Title:Conrad Unit Manager, Central Land Office
+EA Checklist Name: ERIK ENEBOE Date: February 20, 2008 Prepared By: Title: Conrad Unit Manager, Central Land Office V. FINDING 25.
+ALTERNATIVE SELECTED:

-V. FINDING

-25. ALTERNATIVE SELECTED:

-I have selected the Proposed Alternative B, recommend the tract receive preliminary approval for sale and continue with the Land Banking process.
+I have selected the Proposed Alternative B, recommend the tract receive preliminary approval for sale and continue with the Land Banking process